 What is mechanical breakdown insurance coverage?

 Mechanical breakdown insurance (MBI) is an auto insurance coverage option that covers repairs to all mechanical parts of a new vehicle damaged in circumstances other than a collision.
 If a vehicle's AC compressor is damaged and it needs to be replaced, a standard insurance policy would not cover it — but mechanical breakdown coverage would.

-Because MBI is optional, you should think carefully about whether or not you require this additional coverage.
+Because MBI is optional, you should think carefully about whether or not you require this additional coverage when checking out quotes.
 Let’s outline pros and cons of mechanical breakdown coverage and highlight the companies that provide it.

 Technically speaking, there is no single coverage called car repair insurance.
 The term car repair insurance could actually be applied to any insurance policy that offers auto repair to your vehicle.
 MBI is one such form of this coverage, as are collision and comprehensive coverage, as these forms cover damages to your vehicle.
 These forms are different, however, as mechanical problems — such as issues with the drivetrain — aren't typically covered by collision or comprehensive coverage, but are often covered by MBI.

 Any covered repairs will usually be specified on your insurance policy.
 Policyholders should consult their car insurance company to address questions regarding covered perils or whether or not repair coverage — or a protection plan — can be added on top of the factory warranty.
 Ultimately, the type of insurance you choose depends on many factors, including whether you drive a new or used car as well as the scope of the service contract offered by your dealership.
 While not a specific type of coverage, car repair insurance can be a smart option, especially if it minimizes the hit you take at the repair shop.